saafdk/IBM_DS_Certificate/README.md

 ## Introduction

-This repository contains the exercises for the IBM Data Science Professional Certificate
+This repository contains the exercises for the IBM Data Science Professional Certificate.

+The following have been used for following the course:

+- Ubuntu 20.04
+- Visual Studio Code 1.57.1
+- Pipenv 2021.5.29
+- Python 3.9.5

 ## Content